 Infrastructure charges (Logan Charges Resolution)

 Under Queensland's planning legislation developers may need to contribute to trunk infrastructure networks identified in the Local Government Infrastructure Plan (LGIP).
-To see the charges levied against approved developments in Logan download our Register of infrastructure charges and offsets.

 The charges resolution clarifies our policy relating to matters like: